connexcs/docs/docs/customer/did.md

 Select the destination to deliver incoming calls for the DID:

 + **URI**: Set the Destination DID (number or extension) and IP to forward calls to a specific SIP URI (Session Initiation Protocol, Uniform Resource Identifier).
-+ **External**: To send the call back out to the internet, use a prefix (defined in Customer > Routing) to select the outbound route, then the number to send the call to.
++ **External**: To send the call back out to the internet, use a prefix (defined in Customer :material-menu-right: Routing) to select the outbound route, then the number to send the call to.
 + **Internal**: Send internally to an extension, a Class5 feature, or even to another customer.
 + **Circuit Test**: _in progress_